mehulagg/gitlab/doc/api/lint.md

 ### YAML expansion

 The expansion only works for CI configurations that don't have local [includes](../ci/yaml/README.md#include).
+`extends:` is also not yet merged in the result.

 Example contents of a `.gitlab-ci.yml` passed to the CI Lint API with `include_merged_yaml` set as true: